arend-lang/site/src/documentation/tutorial/PartI/synndef.md

 {%arend%}
  -- types of parameters cannot be infered as before
 \func foo' => \lam (x _ : Nat) (_ : Int) => x
--- but parameters can be omitted if the type is specified explicitly
+-- but types of parameters can be omitted if the result type is specified explicitly
 \func foo'' : Nat -> Nat -> Int -> Nat => \lam x _ _ => x
 {- Haskell:
    foo'' :: Nat -> Nat -> Int -> Nat